 Extra Deets // Casa D’Elysea

 Casa D’Elysea is a mix between a small boutique hotel and an Airbnb, and it’s run like one too as communication with Tracy is done through WhatsApp.
 She’s very quick to respond.
 When Polly and Tracy are staying, the place really feels like a family-run stay, and they’re both super lovely.
+They’re there when you need them, but they give you your own space, which is appreciated.

 Fortunately for fellow Saigoners, this is one of the sweetest flights you can experience from Ho Chi Minh City.
 The island is only an hour’s flight away, so you’re taking off and landing for longer than you’re in autopilot.
 There’s barely time for a drink.